ar-io/docs/docs/src/guides/projects/arns-viewer.md

    - The folder `pages > posts > [id].js` will not be used in this project.
 Delete the entire `posts` folder to keep the project organized and free of unnecessary files.

+3. **Create Header**

+   - Create a new `components` folder
+   - Inside that, create a `Header.js` file, leave it blank for now.

-3. **Update Routes**
+4. **Create Routes**

-   - The `components > ArweaveRoutes.js` file includes a reference to the page we just deleted.
-Update this file to remove the reference and ensure it reflects the current project structure.
-The updated `ArweaveRoutes.js` should look like this:
+   - Create a new file at `components > ArweaveRoutes.js` to handle routing between pages.
+Leave it simple for now.

    ```typescript
    import { Routes, Route } from "react-router-dom";